 - a family history of medical conditions that can cause thinning hair

-A doctor may send hair or scalp samples to a laboratory for further testing.
-In some cases, they may order blood tests to rule out autoimmune conditions.
+The doctor may send hair or scalp samples to a laboratory for further testing.
+They may also order blood tests to rule out an underlying condition.

-In most cases, thinning hair is not linked with overall health problems.
-If a person is concerned about hair loss, or if it affects their mental well-being, they can see a doctor.
+In most cases, thinning hair does not result from overall health issues.
+If a person is concerned about hair loss or if it affects their mental well-being, they may wish to consult a doctor.